semgrep/semgrep-docs/docs/kb/semgrep-ci/trigger-diff-scans-env-var.md

 ---
-title: How to trigger diff-aware scans using environment variables
+title: How to trigger diff-aware scans
 toc_max_heading_level: 2
-description: Learn how to run a diff-aware scan using set environment variables.
+description: Learn how to run a diff-aware scan.
 ---

-# How to trigger diff-aware scans using environment variables
+# How to trigger diff-aware scans

-When working with a CI provider, you can set Semgrep to run **[diff-aware scans](/deployment/customize-ci-jobs#set-up-diff-aware-scans)**, instead of full scans, using environment variables.
+When working with a CI provider, you can set Semgrep to run **[diff-aware scans](/deployment/customize-ci-jobs#set-up-diff-aware-scans)**, instead of full scans.
 Diff-aware scan runs on your code before and after some baseline and only reports findings that are newly introduced in the commits after that baseline.

 import Tabs from '@theme/Tabs';